SalAlba/real-world-node-workbook/README.md

 ## Understanding pipes and filters architecture

-Now that you've seen the application behavior described as tests go to the production code.
+Now that you've seen the application behavior described as tests, go to the production code.

 To understand lightweight frameworks like `express` we need to unpack the **pipes and filters architecture**